ChrisHal/PMbrowser/doc/usage/menues.rst

 metadata as table
 +++++++++++++++++

 Export :index:`metadata <export; metadata>` as tab-delimited table.
 Parameters marked for export (see :ref:`select-params-dlg-label` ) will be included in export.
+Additionally to these parameters, the first four columns of the table will contain the group, series, sweep, and trace counts.

 You can choose per which level of the pulse tree a table row should be produced.

 Select Parameters